huggingface/blog/zero-deepspeed-fairscale.md

 RuntimeError: CUDA out of memory.
 Tried to allocate 1.48 GiB (GPU 0; 23.65 GiB total capacity;
 16.22 GiB already allocated; 111.12 MiB free; 22.52 GiB reserved in total by PyTorch)
 ```
-The program wants to allocate ~1.5GB and the GPU still has some 6-7GBs of unused memory, but it reports to have only ~100MB of contiguous free memory and it fails with the OOM (Out Of Memory) error.
+The program wants to allocate ~1.5GB and the GPU still has some 6-7GBs of unused memory, but it reports to have only ~100MB of contiguous free memory and it fails with the OOM error.
 This happens as chunks of different size get allocated and de-allocated again and again, and over time holes get created leading to memory fragmentation, where there is a lot of unused memory but no contiguous chunks of the desired size.
 In the example above the program could probably allocate 100MB of contiguous memory, but clearly it can't get 1.5GB in a single chunk.

 DeepSpeed attacks this problem by managing GPU memory by itself and ensuring that long term memory allocations don't mix with short-term ones and thus there is much less fragmentation.
-While the paper doesn't go into details, the source code is available, so it's possible to see how DeepSpeed accomplishes that.
+While the paper doesn't go into details, the [source code](https://github.com/microsoft/DeepSpeed) is available, so it's possible to see how DeepSpeed accomplishes that.

 As ZeRO stands for Zero Redundancy Optimizer, it's easy to see that it lives up to its name.